Who We Are and What We Do

 Writing and Public Speaking Center Mission Statement

 The Writing and Public Speaking Center supports undergraduate students, graduate students, alumni, faculty, and staff as they become more versatile, deliberate, and effective communicators.
-We provide an interdisciplinary, collaborative learning environment for all members of our community to grow as they work on a wide variety of academic, professional, and creative communication tasks.
+We provide a respectful, interdisciplinary, collaborative learning environment for all members of our diverse community to grow as they work on a wide variety of academic, professional, and creative communication tasks.

 Writing and Public Speaking Center Values